 - Log in to My Account and fill out the life-support equipment form.

 - Mail or email us your completed registration form and medical certification.
 Download the life-support equipment form.

 To complete your registration, your equipment must be certified by a medical doctor, nurse practitioner, physician’s assistant, or local board of health official within 60 days of our receipt of your information.

 If You Have a Medical Emergency

 If you’re dealing with a medical emergency, the last thing you need to worry about is paying your bill.
-If you are hospitalized for 10 days or more, let us know.
-We can arrange to give you an extra 30 days to pay your bill.
+If you are hospitalized for 10 days or longer, let us know.
+We can arrange to give you extra time to pay your bill.